-Increases in tariffs, additional taxes or trade barriers may increase our manufacturing costs, decrease margins, reduce the competitiveness of our products, or inhibit our ability to sell products or purchase necessary equipment and supplies, which could have a material adverse effect on our business, results of operations, or financial condition.
+We sell a significant majority of our products into countries outside of the United States including China.
+We also purchase a significant portion of equipment and supplies from suppliers outside of the United States.
+The United States and other countries have levied tariffs and taxes on certain goods.
+Increases in tariffs, additional taxes or other trade restrictions and retaliatory measures may impact end-user demand and customer investment in manufacturing equipment, increase our manufacturing costs, decrease margins, reduce the competitiveness of our products, or inhibit our ability to sell products or purchase necessary equipment and supplies, which could have a material adverse effect on our business, results of operations, or financial condition

+Certain international sales depend on our ability to obtain export licenses, and our inability to obtain such licenses could potentially limit our markets and impact our business.
 In addition, government authorities may impose conditions that require the use of local suppliers or partnerships with local companies, require the license or other transfer of intellectual property, or engage in other efforts to promote local businesses and local competitors, which could have a significant adverse impact on Applied's business.
-Many of these challenges are present in China and Korea, markets that represent significant long-term growth opportunities for Applied businesses.
+Many of these challenges are present in China and Korea, markets that represent a significant portion of Applied's current business as well as long-term growth opportunities.